Making History: An Introduction to the Study and Writing of History (20 credits)

 In this module, you will study the history of the crusading movement from its origins in the 1090s to the end of the fourth crusade.
 Along the way, you will explore major themes and debates, including, for example, the forces and influences that gave rise to the Crusades; the motives of crusaders; the causes, course and consequences of a series of crusades; Islamic responses to the crusades; the development of the crusader states; and the portrayal of the crusades in film.

-Life and Death in Medieval Europe (20 credits)
+Life and Death in the Middle Ages (20 credits)

 Anarchy, Law, War and Tyranny: Angevin England, 1128-1216 (20 credits)